freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 There is something to be said for being a "hometown hero."
 I know many developers who can effectively compete with online competition just by being physically present in meetings, and knowing people locally.

+### How to Build a Developer Portfolio of Your Work

+Once you've built some projects, you'll want to show them off.
+And the best way to do this is with short videos.

+People are busy.
+They don't have time to pull down your code and run it on their own computer.

+And if you send people to a website, they may not fully grasp what they're looking at, and why it's so special.

+That's why I recommend you use a screen capture tool to recording 2 minute video demos.

+Two minutes should be long enough to show how the project works.
+And once you've done that, you can explain some of the implementation details, and design decisions you made.

+But always, always start with the demo.
+People want to see something work.
+They want to see something visual.

+Once you've lured people in with your compelling demo of your app running, you can explain all the details you want.
+Your audience will now have more context, and be more interested.

+Two minutes is also a magic length, because you can upload that video to a tweet, and it will auto-play on Twitter as people scroll past it.
+Auto-play videos are much, much more likely to be watched on Twitter.
+They remove the friction of having to click a play button, or navigate to another website.

+<iframe id="twitter-widget-0" scrolling="no" frameborder="0" allowtransparency="true" allowfullscreen="true" class="" title="Twitter Tweet" src="https://platform.twitter.com/embed/Tweet.html?creatorScreenName=ossia&amp;dnt=false&amp;embedId=twitter-widget-0&amp;features=eyJ0ZndfdGltZWxpbmVfbGlzdCI6eyJidWNrZXQiOltdLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X2ZvbGxvd2VyX2NvdW50X3N1bnNldCI6eyJidWNrZXQiOnRydWUsInZlcnNpb24iOm51bGx9LCJ0ZndfaG9yaXpvbl90aW1lbGluZV8xMjAzNCI6eyJidWNrZXQiOiJ0cmVhdG1lbnQiLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X3R3ZWV0X2VkaXRfYmFja2VuZCI6eyJidWNrZXQiOiJvbiIsInZlcnNpb24iOm51bGx9LCJ0ZndfcmVmc3JjX3Nlc3Npb24iOnsiYnVja2V0Ijoib24iLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X3Nob3dfYnVzaW5lc3NfdmVyaWZpZWRfYmFkZ2UiOnsiYnVja2V0Ijoib24iLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X2NoaW5fcGlsbHNfMTQ3NDEiOnsiYnVja2V0IjoiY29sb3JfaWNvbnMiLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X3R3ZWV0X3Jlc3VsdF9taWdyYXRpb25fMTM5NzkiOnsiYnVja2V0IjoidHdlZXRfcmVzdWx0IiwidmVyc2lvbiI6bnVsbH0sInRmd19taXhlZF9tZWRpYV8xNTg5NyI6eyJidWNrZXQiOiJ0cmVhdG1lbnQiLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X3NlbnNpdGl2ZV9tZWRpYV9pbnRlcnN0aXRpYWxfMTM5NjMiOnsiYnVja2V0IjoiaW50ZXJzdGl0aWFsIiwidmVyc2lvbiI6bnVsbH0sInRmd19leHBlcmltZW50c19jb29raWVfZXhwaXJhdGlvbiI6eyJidWNrZXQiOjEyMDk2MDAsInZlcnNpb24iOm51bGx9LCJ0ZndfZHVwbGljYXRlX3NjcmliZXNfdG9fc2V0dGluZ3MiOnsiYnVja2V0Ijoib24iLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X3ZpZGVvX2hsc19keW5hbWljX21hbmlmZXN0c18xNTA4MiI6eyJidWNrZXQiOiJ0cnVlX2JpdHJhdGUiLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X3Nob3dfYmx1ZV92ZXJpZmllZF9iYWRnZSI6eyJidWNrZXQiOiJvbiIsInZlcnNpb24iOm51bGx9LCJ0ZndfbGVnYWN5X3RpbWVsaW5lX3N1bnNldCI6eyJidWNrZXQiOnRydWUsInZlcnNpb24iOm51bGx9LCJ0Zndfc2hvd19nb3ZfdmVyaWZpZWRfYmFkZ2UiOnsiYnVja2V0Ijoib24iLCJ2ZXJzaW9uIjpudWxsfSwidGZ3X3Nob3dfYnVzaW5lc3NfYWZmaWxpYXRlX2JhZGdlIjp7ImJ1Y2tldCI6Im9uIiwidmVyc2lvbiI6bnVsbH0sInRmd190d2VldF9lZGl0X2Zyb250ZW5kIjp7ImJ1Y2tldCI6Im9uIiwidmVyc2lvbiI6bnVsbH19&amp;frame=false&amp;hideCard=false&amp;hideThread=false&amp;id=1603405016525688834&amp;lang=en&amp;origin=https%3A%2F%2Fwww.freecodecamp.org%2Fnews%2Flearn-to-code-book%2F&amp;sessionId=5fb6a17a050a6f4d155b53178392f91afe5602a7&amp;siteScreenName=freecodecamp&amp;theme=light&amp;widgetsVersion=2b959255e8896%3A1673658205745&amp;width=550px" data-tweet-id="1603405016525688834" style="box-sizing: inherit; margin: 0px; padding: 0px; border: 0px; font-style: inherit; font-variant: inherit; font-weight: inherit; font-stretch: inherit; line-height: inherit; font-family: inherit; font-size: 22px; vertical-align: middle; position: static; visibility: visible; width: 550px; height: 708px; display: block; flex-grow: 1;"></iframe>

+A video demo of a twitter clone project, built by a freeCodeCamp alumni.
+This one has no voice-over explanation, and is 2 minutes of UI demo.
+But it's still really good.

+You can can put these project demo videos on websites like YouTube, Twitter, your GitHub profile, and of course your own portfolio website.

+For capturing this video, I recommend using QuickTime, which comes built-in with MacOS.
+And if you're on Windows, you can use Game Recorder, which comes free in Windows 10.

+And if you want a more powerful tool, OBS is free and open source.
+It's harder to learn, but infinitely customizable.

+As far as recording tips: keep your font size as large as possible, and use an external mic.
+Any mic you can find – even from cheap headphones – will be better than speaking into your laptop's built in mic.

+Invest as much time as you need to in recording and re-recording takes until you nail it.

+Being able to demo your projects and present your code is a valuable skill you'll use throughout your career.
+Time spent practicing pitching is never wasted.

 ### How to Start Your Own Open Source Project, Company, or Charity

 Being a founder is the fastest – but also riskiest – way to build a reputation as a developer.

-It is riskiest because you are wagering your time, your money, and possibly even your personal relationships – all for an unknown outcome.
+It's riskiest because you're wagering your time, your money, and possibly even your personal relationships – all for an unknown outcome.

-If you contribute to open source for long enough, you _will_ build a reputation as a developer.
+If you contribute to open source for long enough, you *will* build a reputation as a developer.

-If you grind the hackathon circuit for long enough, you _will_ build a reputation as a developer_._
+If you grind the hackathon circuit for long enough, you *will* build a reputation as a developer*.*

-But you could attempt to start entrepreneurial projects for decades without getting traction, and squander your time, money, and connections along the way.
+But you could attempt to start entrepreneurial projects for decades without getting traction.
+And squander your time, money, and connections along the way.

 Entrepreneurship is beyond the scope of this book.
 But if you're interested in it, I will give you this quick advice: